andreasmuelder/statecharts.online/chapters/01-what-is-a-state-machine.md

 State machines help you make complex behavior easy to follow and reason about.
 Instead of writing a huge pile of `if`/`else` or `switch` statements, you describe how your system *behaves*—what states it can be in, how it responds to inputs, and what should happen next.

+**Key benefits of state machine programming:**
+- **Predictable behavior**: Clear state transitions eliminate unexpected system states
+- **Easier debugging**: Visual representation makes issues obvious
+- **Better testing**: Each state and transition can be tested independently
+- **Maintainable code**: Changes are localized to specific states or transitions
+- **Documentation**: The diagram serves as living documentation

 Some real-world uses include:
 - Embedded systems (e.g. coffee machines, vehicle control units)
 - UI logic (e.g. wizards, toggle menus, error handling)
 - Communication protocols
 - Game development (e.g. AI state control)
 - Workflow engines
+- **Microservice orchestration**
+- **IoT device management**

 State machines also make it easier to simulate, test, and even generate code for your system — especially when using tools like [itemis CREATE](https://www.itemis.com/en/yakindu/state-machine/), which let you model, simulate, and export code for your charts for different target platforms like C/C++, Java or Python.

+This approach to **software architecture** makes your systems more predictable, easier to debug, and simpler to extend.
+Whether you're building embedded systems, web applications, or mobile apps, understanding finite state machines will improve your **software design** skills.

 ---